• Skip to primary navigation

 • 2 cloves garlic (finely grated)

-• 2 tbsp macadamia nuts (grated or blended)
+• 2 tablespoon macadamia nuts (grated or blended)

-• 4 tbsp Parmesan cheese (optional) (finely grated)
+• 4 tablespoon Parmesan cheese (optional) (finely grated)

 • cherry tomatoes (on vine)